area9innovation/fast/mini/readme.md

 read and parsed.

 TODO:
-- Set up file dependency tracking, so we do not have to re-evaluate files that are not changed
 - Consider a forward-type declaration command to allow "stitching" types declarations and definitions together without propagation too much
 - Add "desugaring"/"export" checking phase, which might also do the stitching type thing?